A Dallas Cowboys football blog

 The only other contract which is truly “bad” for the Cowboys belongs to veteran receiver Allen Hurns.
 It gives him the 11th-highest cap hit on the roster, and this for a guy who projects to be no higher than fourth on the WR depth chart.

-The week before opened in March, Dallas picked up an option to keep Hurns in 2019.
-It's always felt like an insurance move; Hurns can be released with just $1.25 million in dead money at any point this offseason.
+The week before free agency opened in March, Dallas picked up an option to keep Hurns in 2019.
+It’s always felt like an insurance move; Hurns can be released with just $1.25 million in dead money at any point this offseason.

-Dallas is likely hanging onto Hurns until they get through the preseason without any injuries to Amari Cooper or .
-It'd be nice to have Allen if something happens to them; he has plenty of starting experience and can be an every-down receiver.
-Guys like Randall Cobb or Tavon Austin aren't built that way, while Noah Brown isn't experienced enough.
+Dallas is likely hanging onto Hurns until they get through the preseason without any injuries to Amari Cooper or Michael Gallup.
+It’d be nice to have Allen if something happens to them; he has plenty of starting experience and can be an every-down receiver.
+Guys like Randall Cobb or Tavon Austin aren’t built that way, while Noah Brown isn’t experienced enough.

 Assuming everyone gets to September intact then I expect Hurns will be released.
 It’s hard to imagine Dallas carrying him as a backup with that cap hit, and especially if they have younger guys like Brown or Cedrick Wilson that they want to utilize.